chevron_leftBlog

 Community Health Options Members without a PCP can choose one—including virtual primary care through Firefly Health for Members 18 and over—in their Member portal.
 Members can also find details about specific plan benefits, including coverage for preventive and non-preventive services.

-Have a question about plans and what’s covered, or need help finding a PCP?
-Call Member Services at (855) 624-6463 from 8 a.m. to 6 p.m.
-Monday through Friday.
+Specific plan benefits vary, so please check your plan’s schedule of benefits for details.
+Have a question about Community Health Options or your benefits?
+Call our Maine-based Member Services team at (855) 624-6463 from 8 a.m. to 6 p.m., Monday through Friday.

 Follow Community Health Options on Facebook, LinkedIn, TikTok or Instagram